 Some variations of Low-top Vans sneakers have padded collars like the Vans Slip-on and the Vans Era.
 Meanwhile, other shoes like the Vans Authentic, Vans Chukka Low, and the Vans Old Skool have thin or lesser padding at the collar.

-High-top.
 Distinguished by the collar that extends over the ankle, pro-skaters often use the high-top sneakers from Vans.
 The high-tops are ideal for those who would want extra ankle protection with additional padding like the fashionable SK8-Hi sneakers.
-Other high-top Vans sneakers that were iterations from classic silhouettes include the Atwood Hi with its padded collars.
+Other high-top Vans sneakers that were iterations from classic silhouettes include the high top version of the Atwood with its padded collars.
 The high-top sneakers are often with laces over and above the ankles supported by straps to further enhance fit.
 While high-tops are considered stylish and usually fashionable, many have claimed the above the ankle collar limits the shoes’ versatility and could be limited in movements.

 Based on actual use: